 Gapping Due to Humidity

 A more accurate description for engineered flooring might be "relatively dimensionally stable."
 The plywood core of engineered flooring helps reduce gapping due to natural expansion and contraction, but it doesn't always eliminate it.
-And that explains one common cause of gapping in engineered flooring.
-It's also why installers should acclimate the flooring before installing it (discussed below).
+That explains one common cause of gapping in engineered flooring.
+It's also why installers should acclimate the flooring before installing it.

 One of the common solutions suggested for this problem is to carefully "condition" your home year-round to maintain ideal humidity levels.
 The idea is to run an air conditioner to lower humidity in summer and run a humidifier to raise it in winter.
-Unfortunately, this wasteful and environmentally irresponsible approach is the only possible remedy.
-Otherwise, you simply have to live with this natural drawback of wood.
+This wasteful and environmentally irresponsible approach is the only possible remedy; otherwise, you simply have to live with this natural drawback of wood.

 Gaps Related to Installation